 For the offender:

 I bought him a mouthpiece for snoring and teeth grinding, that he had in for less than 30 seconds before declaring he couldn’t sleep with it in.
 I bought him basically a shock band bracelet that didn’t work as either if never shocked him or he slept right through it.
 The nasal strips like Breathe Right do work but he says the residue hurts his nose if he wears them night after night.
 Theravent brand that goes under then nose was recommended too.
 There are a few different products that the snorer wears up his nose but my hubby said “no-way” to those.
 There is the headband that goes over their head that keeps their mouth closed.
 He complained that he didn’t want something all the way around his head.
 I couldn’t help but think a slim band around the head had to feel better than noise canceling earmuffs.
+There are pillows that sense the snoring and raise the pillow like the expensive Snore nora.
 There are sleep bands that look like use acupressure, but he didn’t even want to try my motion sickness bands I have.
 If we actually had a regular doctor I’d encourage him to ask for an at home sleep apnea test.
 It can’t be good for anyone to not get a good nights sleep but a few times a year.

 For the sleep deprived spouse: